nilay994/nilay994.github.io/ssh.md

   - [References 📖](#references-)

 ## Chapter 1: Scenario
-The paragraph below only exists to motivate the usage of different methods by a scenario.
-If one manages to symbolically replace the scenario below with their problem statement, then the `ssh` commands listed here could be easier to translate.
+The paragraph below motivates different `ssh` methods with help of a scenario.
+If you manage to symbolically replace the scenarios below with your problem statement, then the commands listed in this page could be easier to translate for your use-case.
 In the image below notice the following:

-There are three computers and three associated users,  e.g. computer `A` has user called `userA`.
-Computer `A` will be refered to as `A` and the name `userA` would usually be used in commands, and must be replaced by whoever is `userA` for you.
-They are all connected in different ways:
+There are three computers and three associated users, (computer `A` has a user called `usera` and so on..).
+The three are connected to the internet in different ways:
-   1. `A` in the red area is a computer at lets say, a lab.
-It is connected to the *blue* ocean of the internet, but only through a router, which goes to the firewall of a company - seems pretty restrictive.
-As a user, we'd never know if our company has such a hardware firewall, until we speak to IT.
-Maybe there never is a firewall or it just exists as a placebo to keep people in check.
+   1. `A` in the red area is a computer at a lab.
+It is connected to the *blue* ocean of the internet, but only through a router, which likely goes through a firewall.
+Maybe a hardware firewall is absent but is used as only as a placebo to keep people in check.
    2. `B` in the blue area is a friend who is likely commuting, maybe connected to the internet via a cellphone tower (2G/3G/4G).
-Commands for `B` were tested on an android smartphone, since 72% of us use an android operating system.
+Commands for `B` were tested on a smartphone running android OS.
    3. `C` in the grey area is you, with a router connected to an internet service provider (ISP).
-A router or a modem is usually where the change of physical medium takes place.
-For e.g. a place where a wifi/ethernet cable gets converted to a fibre optical cable or a satellite dish connection.
-In case there is more than one hop (i.e. intermediate router/switch) between `C` and the ISP, **one must still have the access to the *main* router for this to work**.
+A router or a modem is a place where change in the physical medium takes place.
+For e.g. where a wifi/ethernet cable gets converted to a fibre optical cable or a satellite dish connection.
+In case there is more than one hop (i.e. intermediate router/switch) between `C` and the ISP, **one must still have the access to the *main* router** for commands in [Chapter 2](#chapter-2-low-hanging-fruit-first) to work.

 <div style="text-align:center"><img src="./img/ssh/ssh1.png" width="600px"><br><em>Figure1: Different computers in different networks wanting to exchange a file</em></div>

-For checking if there is an intermediate hardware-firewall/switch/repeater/hub/router between a computer and the *main* router that is connected at the interface (i.e. change of physical medium as mentioned above).
-Maybe one could run a `traceroute` command, to see if a packet takes more than one hop to surface to an external ip address?
+There could be an intermediate hardware-firewall/switch/repeater/hub/router between a computer and the *main* router if a packet takes more than one hop to surface to an external ip address (see [traceroute](#appendix-b-connection-metrics-)).

 ## Chapter 2: Low hanging fruit first
 In the image below, notice which connections could be established easily and which ones not: